BOOK ONLINE

 Fees:

-$120 per individual 50 minute session. $150 per couples session.
-In network with Aetna.
+$120 per 50 minute session.
+In network with Aetna and BCBS.

 (She/Her/Hers)

-I graduated from Dallas Baptist University with a double major in Psychology and Sociology and graduated with a Master of Arts in Clinical Mental Health Counseling at the University of Texas at Tyler.
-I am a Licensed Professional Counselor Associate under the supervision of Katie Nix, MA LPC-Supervisor.
+I completed my Bachelor of Science in Equine Assisted Therapy at Texas Tech University and my Master of Science in Clinical Mental Health Counseling through Texas Tech University Health Sciences Center.
+I am a Licensed Professional Counselor Associate under the supervision on Katie Nix, LPC-Supervisor.

 Specialties Include: